mousepawmedia/goldilocks/docs/source/suite.rst

 Structure
 =====================================================

-Every Goldilocks suite is derived from the ``TestSuite`` abstract class.
+Every Goldilocks suite is derived from the ``Suite`` abstract class.
 This only has two functions to overload, but both are required.

 ..  index::